FailAcademy/learning/adp-vancouver/_lessons/week-03/01-intro-to-node.md

 When you're finished, try to answer the following questions with each other:

 - Where does your web application code run, in the diagram on the previous slide?
 - Does a Web Server need to run on it's own computer system?
-Or, Can a single system host multiple Web Servers?
+Can a single system host multiple Web Servers?
 - How do servers communicate with clients & clients with servers?
 - What is HTTP?